codacy/pulse-user-docs/docs/index.md

 ### Incidents

-Send information to Pulse whenever there is a change to production or a release to users that resulted in degraded service (e.g., service impairment or service outage) and subsequently required remediation (e.g., hotfix, rollback, fix forward, patch).
+Report an event to Pulse whenever there is a software release or infrastructure configuration change to production that results in degraded service and subsequently required remediation:

+-   The incident is **created** when you detect a service impairment or service outage in production.
+-   The incident is **resolved** when you apply a hotfix or patch, or when you rollback the changes to restore the service in production.

+Typically, it's possible to keep track of this information using your monitoring infrastructure or your ticketing system.

 Pulse uses these reports to calculate the metrics [Median time to recovery](metrics.md#median-time-to-recover) and [Change failure rate](metrics.md#change-failure-rate).